nicolasnaing/Groupss/README.md

 2. Run with java Game
 3. Rules are explained in the document in the repo
 4. At any point, type in "g" to have the program relist the goal state

+Thanks to Mr.Brown-Mykolyk of Stuyvesant High School for the cs1 folder (keyboard functions for Java programs)